Best credit cards for medical bills of 2021

 - There is no traditional rewards program.

-- There is a balance transfer fee: 3% intro for 120 days, then 5%.
+- There is a balance transfer fee: 3% for 120 days from account opening, then up to 5%; min: $5.
 However, it's common for cards with intro 0% APR period like this to charge a fee on balance transfers.

 Read our full Wells Fargo Platinum card review.